 - the use of persistent data structures [16] for managing domain states and some constraint states.
 We use bit vectors copied on-the fly, hash tries, trees with a high branching factor, and red-black trees.
-For the state of many constraints, semi-persistent data structures (mainly sparse sets [4]) or backtrack-stable data (watched literals [5] or residues [9]) are preferred. - the use of the companion project CSPOM [19], a solver-independent modeling assistant able to perform automatic reformulation such as constraint aggregation.
-CSPOM is able to parse problems written in FlatZinc [13], XCSP3 [1], the legacy XCSP2 format or its own Java and Scala DSL (yet to be documented).
+For the state of many constraints, semi-persistent data structures (mainly sparse sets [4]) or backtrack-stable data (watched literals [6] or residues [9]) are preferred. - the use of the companion project CSPOM 2.25 [19], a solver-independent modeling assistant able to perform automatic reformulation such as constraint aggregation.
+CSPOM is able to parse problems written in FlatZ-inc [13], XCSP3 [1], the legacy XCSP2 format or its own Java and Scala DSL (yet to be documented).

 Concrete can solve models defined with signed 32-bit integers.
-Domains are internally represented using either intervals or bit vectors, with a specialization for singleton and boolean domains.
+Domains are internally represented using either intervals, bit vectors, or red-black trees depending on domain density.
+Singleton and boolean domains are handled specifically.
 CSPOM represents domains with interval trees and supports infinite domains, but they must be fully defined during the compilation phase in order to be processed in Concrete.
+This allows to infer some variable domains, e.g. for auxiliary variables or variables defined by a constraint.
 Set variables are currently not supported.